Crafting Effective 120-Character Music Prompts in Suno AI

 Fix: “Instrumental Reggae with acoustic guitar and light percussion”

 When I first started using Suno, my prompts were vague and generic.
-Results were flat.
+The results were flat.
 Once I added genre, emotion, and key instruments, everything clicked.

 Example: “Joyful Gospel with piano and clapping” became a favorite that sparked multiple strong versions and even a Spotify release.